 We capitalise all ethnic groups.
 For example, Asian, Black, Mixed, White, Gypsy, Irish Traveller, and Other.

 This is because:

-- ethnic groups such as Asian and Indian must take a capital so this maintains a consistent approach for all groups
+- ethnic groups such as Asian and Indian start with a capital letter so this maintains a consistent approach for all groups

 - it makes our content easier to read if we’re comparing ‘the Other ethnic group’ with other ethnic groups

-For this reason in commentary we write, for example, ‘people from the Asian Other ethnic group’.
+For this reason we write, for example, ‘people from the Asian Other ethnic group’.
 This is despite the fact the category is usually ‘Any other Asian background’.

 Order of ethnic categories

 Ethnic groups are ordered alphabetically in charts and tables, with ‘Other’, and occasionally ‘Unknown’, as a final category.